About Us

 Neha's professional journey reflects her ability to thrive in cross-cultural and diverse environments, demonstrating strong communication skills, along with her adept conflict resolution skills, fostering smooth and productive interactions.
 Neha brings a results-oriented approach to every project.

-Neha has a Masters in Intercultural and International Communications from Royal Roads University, 2024; Master of Arts in Women’s Studies from Tata Institute of Social Sciences, 2017; and Bachelor of Arts in English Honours and Spanish as the Foreign Language from English and Foreign Languages University, 2015.
+Neha has a Masters in Intercultural and International Communications from Royal Roads University, 2024; Master of Arts in Women’s Studies from Tata Institute of Social Sciences, 2017; and Bachelor of Arts in English Honours and Spanish from the Foreign Languages University, 2015.

 .png)